Fire hazard inspection process

 Stage 5: Infringement

-Council will also issue a Fire Hazard Infringement to property owners who fail to comply with Fire Prevention Notices.
+Council may issue a Fire Hazard Infringement to property owners who fail to comply with Fire Prevention Notices.
 These are issued under Section 41D of the Country Fire Authority Act.
 Failure to pay the penalty can result in further litigation.

 Costs associated at this stage